agising/DSS-DJI-iOS/README.md

 This installation description is not complete.
 Please contribute whith how you install it.
 Also, updates in XCODE will outdate instructions.

 ## Frameworks are installed using cocoapods.
-Mid 2021 there are some issues related to the Apple M1 chip.
-This worked for me:

-    sudo gem uninstall cocoapods
+The proejct utilizes cocoapds to install dependencies, first install cocoapods:
     brew install cocoapods
     pod setup
-From the DSS-folder, install the pods
+Quit Xcode, then install the pods.
+Browse to the DSS-folder and install the pods that are defined in the Podfile:
+    cd DSS-DJI-IOS/DSS/
     pod install

-Somewhere in the process pod install complained about xcode command line tools, I then relinked to the application it self with the command below.
-It is possible that brew does that automagically.
+You might get warnings aboout xcode command line tools. you can try to relink xcode to it self using the following command.

     sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

+From here on it is important that ou start Xcode using the newly created DSS.xcworkspace.
+Do not use the .xcodeproj

+## Secret information
+You need some private keys (secrets) in order to compile the code and make it conenct to a drone.
+These secrets must be outside the git-control for safety reasons.
+Therefor we do not add this kind of info directly inte the info.plist file, instead we reference to two secret files as described in the following sections.

-## Create a secrets file and put bundle id and developer team there.
+## Create a Secret_config file and put apple bundle id and developer team there.
-In XCODE, at the top level in the file tree, right click DSS and add file, choose Configurations Settings file.
+In XCODE, at the top level in the file tree, right click DSS and select new file, choose Configurations Settings file and name it Secrets_config (xcode will add the correct file ending).
 Add the following keys in the end:

     PRODUCT_BUNDLE_IDENTIFIER = com.your_bundle.id
     DEVELOPMENT_TEAM = dev_team_as_a_code

-Now, make the project read from this secret file:
+Now, make the project read from this secret file by following these steps

-Now select DSS, highlight DSS under Project.
+- Select DSS in Project navigator (top left), in project and targets list, highlight DSS under Project.
+Tab Info
+    - Under Title Configurations:
-Under configurations, expand debug, select DSS project (first level).
+      - Expand debug, select DSS project (first level).
-Add Secret_config
+      - Select Secret_config
+      - Expand release
-Under configurations, expand release, select DSS project (first level).
+      - Select DSS project (first level).
-Add Secret_config
+      - Add Secret_config

-To clear out any already save secret info, make xcode get the info from the config file.

-Update already stored values of secret info:
+## Create Secrets.h and put your DJI bundle id here
+In Xcode, in the file tree (project navigator), goto DSS/DSS.
+The reference Secrets is marked red because the Secret file is missing.
+Copy the Secrets-Sample file to Secrets.
+Add you DJI key here.
+The creation of this file was supposed to happen automatically in the build phase, but it does not seem to work.
+(You can also remove the red reference and rename the Secrets-Sample to Secrets (.h).)
+Add you DJI app key in the file Secrets.h.

+\#define SECRET_DJISDKKEY    c0asdfasdfasdfasdfasdfqwert

+## Compile
+Try to compile to a phone connected via cable.
+If there are complaints about secret info like bundle id and such, follow the below steps.

-Now select DSS, highlight DSS under Project.
+- Select DSS in Project navigator (top left), in project and targets list, highlight DSS under Project.
-Select tab build settings, highlight All and Levels.
+  - Select tab build settings, highlight All and Levels.
-Search for bundle_id.
+  - Search for bundle_id.
-Under Packaging, select Product Bundle Identifier and press Delete.
+  - Under Packaging, select Product Bundle Identifier and press Delete.
 Xcode will read from the config file and under resolved it will show what you entered in the secrets file.

-Search for development_team
+  - Search for development_team
-Under signing, select Development team and press Delete.
+  - Under signing, select Development team and press Delete.
 Xcode will read from the config file and under resolved it will show what tou entered in the secrets file.

-Highlight DSS under Target.
+- Select DSS in Project navigator (top left), in project and targets list, highlight DSS under Target.
-Select tab build settings, hightlihgt All and Levels, serach for bundle_id.
+  - Select tab build settings, hightlihgt All and Levels, serach for bundle_id.
-Under Packaging, select Product Bundle Identifier.
-Xcode will read from the config file and under resolved it will show what you entered in the secrets file.
+  - Under Packaging, select Product Bundle Identifier.
+Xcode will read from the config file and under resolved it will show the apple bundle id tou entered in the Secret_config filewhat you entered in the secrets file.
-Search for development_team
+  - Search for development_team
-Under signing, select Development team and press Delete.
+  - Under signing, select Development team and press Delete.
 Xcode will read from the config file and under resolved it will show what tou entered in the secrets file.

-## Create secret file for DJI key
-Copy the Secrets-Sample file to Secrets.
-Add you DJI key here.
-The creation of this file was supposed to happen automatically in the build phase..

 # Contributing
 If you would want to contribute to RISE drone system please take a look at [the guide for contributing](contributing.md) to find out more about the guidelines on how to proceed.